Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-A catch town for tourists
+A trap city for tourists

-Theater of pocket manipulations
+Theater of pickpocketing manipulations

-“Pickpockets!” as an alarm
+“Pickpockets!” as an alarm signal

 Why women?